EMERGENCY MEDICINE CLERKSHIP

 During the four week span, we introduce each student to the specialty of Emergency Medicine (EM), covering the principals of beneficial for physicians entering any specialty.

-FAMILY MEDICINE CLERKSHIP
+FAMILY AND COMMUNITY MEDICINE CLERKSHIP

 The next 8 weeks will form the cornerstone for much of your medical career, regardless of what specialty you ultimately choose.
 The emphasis of this clerkship is on acquisition of knowledge, skills, attitudes & behaviors that form the core of internal medicine & are essential for the education of all physicians.